 The only principal that had all the decibels required for her part was the German soprano Anja Harteros.
 She gave a passionate and full throated rendition of the woman torn between love and marital duty.
 Here is Harteros and Beczala in Act 2 duet which is opera’s definitive depiction of passionate but unfulfilled love.

 Mezzo soprano Okka von der Damerau was a powerful Ulrica.
 High soprano Sofia Fomina was the gender confused Oscar.
-She also carried a ventriloquist’s dummy around most of the time which she eventually passed of the Beczala.
+She also carried a ventriloquist’s dummy around most of the time which she eventually passed off to Beczala.
 I am no longer quick enough to deduce the dummy’s role in the ensemble.
-Dummy or not she sang very well, though she portrayed Oscar a menacing rather than the typical witless teenager he (or she) is usually made out to be.
+Dummy or not she sang very well, though she portrayed Oscar as menacing rather than the typical witless teenager he (or she) is usually made out to be.